 Is there a particular case that comes to mind?

 Yes.
-In 2021, we were caring for a woman on a ventilator and in a coma, unable to move even move her eyes.
+In 2021, we were caring for a woman on a ventilator and in a coma, unable to even move her eyes.
 We were all thinking she wasn’t really there.
-We did some really good treatments with her and, thanks to them and the will of God, she woke up and improved.
+We were able to give her some exceptional treatments and, thanks to them and the will of God, she woke up and improved.
 Now you can’t even tell she had a terribly neurologically devastating attack of multiple sclerosis.

-Later, she told me when she was unconscious, she heard everything I was saying.
-She heard the moment when I saw some movement in her face that gave me a glimpse of hope.
-I was celebrating the moment and she was there, though she couldn’t say anything.
+Later, she told me that when she was unconscious, she heard everything I was saying.
+She heard the moment I saw some movement in her face that gave me a glimpse of hope.
+I was celebrating and she was there listening, though she couldn’t say anything.
 She knew exactly what I was saying.

 The Froedtert & MCW Magazine did a story about her case.